 41. Mark the "An employee of a PRIVATE NOT FOR PROFIT, tax-exempt, or charitable organization?" box if the person worked for a cooperative, credit union, mutual insurance company, or similar organization.

 Employees of foreign governments, the United Nations, and other international organizations should mark the "a Federal GOVERNMENT employee?" box.

 If the person worked at a public school, college or university, mark the appropriate government category; for example, mark the "a state GOVERNMENT employee?" box for a state university, or mark the "a local GOVERNMENT employee (city, county, etc.)?" box for a county-run community college or a city-run public school.

-41. If the person worked for a company, business, or government agency, print the name of the company, not the name of the person's supervisor.
-If the person worked for an individual or a business that had no company name, print the name of the individual worked for.
+42. If the person worked for a company, business, or government agency, print the name of the company, not the name of the person's supervisor.
+If the person worked for an individual or a business that had no company name, print the name of the individual this person worked for.
 If the person worked in his or her own un-named business, print "self-employed."

 Enter descriptions like the following: registered nurse, personnel manager, supervisor of order department, secretary, accountant, high school teacher, etc.

 Do not enter single words such as: nurse, manager, teacher, etc.

 46. Describe the most important activities or duties the person performed.
 Enter descriptions like the following: patient care, directing hiring policies, supervising order clerks, typing and filing, reconciling financial records, etc.

 If income from any source was received jointly by household members, report, if possible, the appropriate share for each person; otherwise, report the whole amount for only one person and mark the "No" box for the other person.